-2016/17 and beyond
+2017/18 and beyond

-The Authority's budget for 2016/17 was set at £38.335m, a reduction of 0.8% over the previous year, and in light of the financial challenge facing the Authority in the future, Members agreed to raise Council Tax for only the second time since 2010/11 by 1.94% taking a Band D property to £86.72.
-Despite the financial challenges ahead the Authority continues to provide the communities of East Sussex and the City of Brighton & Hove with a round the clock service for £1.67 per week (for the average household).
+The Authority's budget for 2017/18 was set at £37.403m, a reduction of 2.68% over the previous year, and in light of the financial challenge facing the Authority in the future, Members agreed to raise Council Tax by 1.94% taking a Band D property to £88.40.
+Despite the financial challenges ahead the Authority continues to provide the communities of East Sussex and the City of Brighton & Hove with a round the clock service for £1.70 per week (for the average household).
+The Medium Term Finance Plan (MTFP) for the five years to 2021/22 sets out how the Authority plans to achieve financial sustainability through a balanced budget over the medium term.
+Both the budget and the MTFP took into account: